JakobGlock/.dotfiles/README.md

 A repository which stores my basic configuration for Ubuntu.

-Tested on Ubuntu 18.04 LTS
+Tested on Ubuntu 18.04 LTS & 20.04 LTS
+The Ansible roles are working on Ubuntu 20.04 LTS

 The provision directory holds some Ansible roles for installing software.